 It is clear that the reforms and accomplishments in the legal domain are not sufficient to prevent gender discrimination and eliminate violations of women's human rights.
-In Turkey, women's lives continue to be shaped by several customary and religious practices which contradict existing laws, such as early and forced marriages, honor crimes, polygamous marriages and restrictions on women's mobility.
+In Turkey, women's lives continue to be shaped by several customary and religious practices that contradict existing laws, such as early and forced marriages, honor crimes, polygamous marriages, and restrictions on women's mobility.
+Violence against women in its various manifestations -within and outside the home- continues to be one of the most widespread violations of human rights in Turkey.